charlie4fun/ci-cloud/collections/_services/cloud.md

 # What Do We Do?
 Navigating the complexities of cloud technology can be challenging.
 We take the time to understand your unique business goals, challenges, and requirements.
 With a team of certified experts we deliver comprehensive and reliable cloud solutions.

 Partner with us and transform your cloud experience today.
-We offer robust support and innovative solutions in every aspect of your interaction with Clouds:
+We offer robust support and innovative solutions in every aspect of your interaction with clouds:
    1. Cloud Native Application Development
    2. Cloud Strategy Development
    3. Cloud Migration